MPA2suite/k_SRME/README.md

 pip install -e .
 ```

+phonopy and phono3py dependencies are optional to allow model output analysis.
- Pre-requisites (need to be installed seperately or added to PYTHONPATH)
+ These pre-requisites need to be installed seperately or added to PYTHONPATH.
-- phono3py (see https://phonopy.github.io/phono3py/install.html for installation instructions)
+See https://phonopy.github.io/phono3py/install.html for installation instructions of phono3py.

-Installed automatically during pip install:
-- phonopy
-- ase
-- numpy
-- matplotlib
-- spglib
-- tqdm
-- h5py
-- pandas

 # Usage
 The example scripts showcase a sample workflow for testing a MACE potential and comparing the thermal conductivity with DFT calculations for a collection of different materials.
 The scripts may be modified easily to use any foundation Machine Learning Interatomic Potentials.

-See k-srme/MLPS.py for calculator setup utilities.
+Example scripts are found in the `scripts` folder.
+Model results and scripts are found in the `models` folder.

+To obtain conductivity results, you need to run a CPU job, as phono3py does not support GPUs.
+The `1_test_srme.py` script calculates the displaced force sets and the thermal conductivity for each material.
+We recommend setting OMP_NUM_THREADS to 4 to 8, to get speedup in both the forceand conductivity calculations.
+The script also supports job arrays outputting one file per array task, which are collected in the evaluation script.
+For the 103 materials, the wurtzite structures require the longest runtime.
+Therefore to minimize the runtime, we recommend a maximum of 33 array tasks.

+The `2_evaluate.py` script evaluates the predictions, collecting the array task files and printing the results both to the terminal and to a file.
+The `k_srme.json.gz` output file contain additional information about the model run, which can be read as a pandas DataFrame for further analysis.

 # How to cite